stashed/stash/docs/guides/platforms/aks.md

 ## Backup

 In order to take backup, we need some sample data.
 Stash has some sample data in [stash-data](https://github.com/appscode/stash-data) repository.
-As [gitRepo](https://kubernetes.io/docs/concepts/storage/volumes/#gitrepo) volume has been deprecated, we will not use this repository as volume directly.
-Instead, we will create a [configMap](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) from these data and use that ConfigMap as data source.
+As [gitRepo](https://kubernetes.io/docs/concepts/storage/volumes/#gitrepo) volume has been deprecated, we are not going to use this repository as volume directly.
+Instead, we are going to create a [configMap](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) from the stash-data repository and use that ConfigMap as data source.

 Let's create a ConfigMap from these sample data,